cobi-bike/DevKit/README.md

 ### Step 2: Hook into the COBI.js data stream

-Enough with the boilerplate code, let's make our new COBI module responsive to the handlebar remote control:
+Enough with the boilerplate code, let's make our new COBI module respond to the handlebar remote control:

 ```javascript
 COBI.hub.externalInterfaceAction.subscribe(function(action) {